kodxxl/windowsFirstSteps/1_rightAfterInstall.md

-# First steps you need to do right after Windows Server Core installation
+# First steps you need to do right after Windows Core installation

 Right after system restart, set up new password for Administrator and then go to:
 ```